1204 Whiskey Rd, Suite B

 Nora Swanson, (706) 739-1442

-January 31, 2018: Deadline date for video submittal.
+February 28, 2018: Deadline date for video submittal.
+(Note this is an update from the Rules flyer.)
 The video submittal must include a completed Official Student Entry Form and Abstract.
 Electronic submittal is preferred.

 Electronic Submittal: firstname.lastname@example.org